ParagDineshGupta/weather-dashboard-app/README.md

 - React and Typescript
 - Axios for API requests
-- OpenWeatherMap API for weather data
+- Weatherstack API for weather data

 ## Setup Instructions